joshua-coppola/Ski-Trail-Ratings/README.md

 ### OSM files

 It will take an osm file, and output a map of all ski trails.
-Slope calculations are yet to be implemented with osm files
+Slope calculations do exist, but due to the quality of the data, a smoothing function will need to be added.

 ## What's next?

 The next steps are to create a more informative visual display of the data, and creating the rating system to classify trails.
-For osm files in particular, the next step is adding feature parity with gpx files by adding elevation to the dataset
+For osm files in particular, the next step is adding feature parity with gpx files by adding smoothing to the elevation data.